yireo-shopware6/shopware6-additional-user-commands/README.md

 # Shopware 6 additional user commands
 Shopware 6 plugin adding additional user commands to the CLI.
 The default console only supports two commands (`user:create` and `user:change-password`).
 This plugin adds the commands `user:list` and `user:delete`.
-Additionally, this plugin offers a `UserRepository` with handy methods.

 ## Installation
 ```bash